Baystation12/Baystation12-Lore/Planets and Systems/Harr'qac.md

 ## Government

-Similliarly to Qerrbalak, there are many city-states governing themselves.
-However, when colonising the planet, Skrell chose to try a similar form of government, with some novel additions.
-City-states on each continent are grouped together.
-Qerr-Skria of these city-states elect a representative of their continent, called Qerr-Kirri.
-This way, cities manage themselves, they decide about continent-wide things together and are represented by one Skrell for each continent when discussing global decisions.
-The three Qerr-Kirris meet in Government District of the University of Harr'qac and are very respected amongst the population.
+Similiarly to Qerrbalak, there are many self-governing city states.
+However, when establishing them, the Harr'qaci Skrell chose to implement some nove additions.
+While the city-states are mosty plitically independent state subjects, they are organized in a global confederacy, and they decide on the common course of their actions together.
+Those decisions mostly concern, besides other internal things, their exterior policy; however, while being in agreement, there is usually enough space for the city-states to vary their implementation according to their specific situation.

+This confederacy is divided into three sub-confederacies - one for each continent - for the sake of easier organization in general, and to make discussions concerning continent-specific situations more efficient.
+Representing each of the continets are the Qerr-Kirris, backed by their councils.
+They meet in the Government District of the University of Harr'qac.

+In case of a serious crisis, when the sub-confederacy and Qerr-Kirri system would not be quick enough to react, the General Council, or Qrri-Kerr'a, takes place, with either a representative or the Qerr-Skrria personally representing each city-state.

 ## Education